boba/php_todo/README.md

 The following statements are true and should provide many grains of salt:

-* This demo was created on CodeAnywhere
+* This demo was created on [CodeAnywhere](http://codeanywhere.com)
+* Some things were done intentionally to show different ways of doing things
 * Little in this demo should be construed as secure or a best practice
-* There are bugs
+* There are bugs and Easter eggs

 ## Getting Started

-It's easy to get up and running with CodeAnywhere.
+It's easy to get up and running with [CodeAnywhere](http://codeanywhere.com).
 If you'd rather use a different environment, YMMV.

 ### CodeAnywhere

-* Get an account on code anywhere
+* Get an account on [CodeAnywhere](http://codeanywhere.com)
 * Select File -> New Connection -> Git From URL
 * Paste this repo into the dialog: git@github.com:boba/php_todo.git
 * Click Next